philschonholzer/change-file-datetime/readme.md

 # Change the date of a file by an offset (macOS)

+## Warning

+This will break your files!
+So don't use it on important files.

 ## How to use

 With this little bash command you can change the modification or creation date of multiple files.
 Only tested on macOS.